SHVM-09/automation-practise/vue/README.md

 ## Convert TS project to JS

-We need a few files:

-1. tsconfig.emitJS.json

----

-1. Traverse the src dir
+1. Copy source to temp dir

-   - (file) If the file is Vue SFC
-      - Extract the script part to the TS file (_ts file should have `_` as a prefix. e.g._App.vue.ts_)

-2. Compile the project
-3. Traverse the src dir
+2. Traverse the dir
-   1. Fill JS snippets
-   2. Replace generated JS with the script block (_Make sure to remove the lang attr_)
-   3. Remove emitted JS file (_if not debugging_)
+   1. if file is SFC then get the JS code and replace script tag
+3. Run TS compiler on all TS & TSX files => JS, JSX
-4. Format the code using a linter
+4. Format the code using eslint